 You might have a whole-body scan or of:

-- Your hip and spine, also known as Central DEXA, which requires lying on a table
+- Your hip and spine, also known as Central DEXA (this requires lying on a table)

 - Your finger, hand, forearm or foot, also known as Peripheral DEXA, which uses a small device

 Neither procedure hurts.
 These scans only take a few minutes.

 Your scan results will show two types of scores.
 Together they provide a picture of your risk for breaking bones.

 This number compares the amount of bone you have to a young adult of the same gender with peak bone mass.

 - Between -1 and -2.5 = You might have osteopenia, the first stage of bone loss

 - Below -2.5 = You may have osteoporosis

 This number compares the amount of bone you have to other people of your age group, gender and race.

 If the bone density scan shows you have osteoporosis, you'll want to tap the expertise of UVA Health.
 Learn more about our osteoporosis care.